Interoperability Principle

 Example

-A practical example of interoperability in health care is the following scenario.
+A practical example of Interoperability in health care is the following scenario.

 For the record: email and private email addresses, such as Gmail, should not be used to exchange medical data.